johnosbb/NLP/Spacy/clause_types.md

 Type III = nominal subject + main verb phrase [linking] + adjectival subject complement
 ```

-In the type III of clause an adjectival subject compliment follows the linking verb and modifies or describes the subject.
+In the type III of clause an adjectival subject complement follows the linking verb and modifies or describes the subject.

 __Examples__: "The policemen were __cautious__ in their investigation."
 "He looks __as if he could go on forever__."
 "They are __in fine form__."